Haywhyprime88/Kultra-Mega-Stores/README.md

 Appliance Sales Ontario: 202,346.84
 ___________________________________________
-4. Advise the management of KMS on what to do to increase the revenue from the bottom customers Recommendations
+4. Advise the management of KMS on what to do to increase the revenue from the bottom customers

+ Recommendations:

-    Special Offers: Give these customers discounts or bundle deals based on the types of products they usually buy.
+   -Special Offers: Discounts or bundle deals based on the types of products they usually buy.

-    Loyalty Rewards: Start a points system where customers earn rewards each time they buy, to keep them coming back.
+   -Loyalty Rewards: Start a points system where customers earn rewards each time they buy, to keep them coming back.

-    Follow Up Personally: Reach out via email or phone to ask why they aren’t spending more — maybe they need better prices or can’t find what they want.
+   -Follow Up Personally: Reach out via email or phone to ask why they aren’t spending more

-    Promote Favorites: Suggest popular products from the categories they already like to encourage more purchases.
+   -Suggest popular products from the categories they already like to encourage more purchases.

-    Smart Suggestions: Recommend related products they might need — like offering desks when they buy office chairs
+   -Recommend related products they might need — like offering desks when they buy office chairs

 ______________________________________
 5. KMS incurred the most shipping cost using which shipping method?